-The second Soundings series of commentaries regarding public perceptions and perspectives on global leadership at summits as viewed through national press reports in ten G20 countries has revealed still more insights into the issues facing G20 nations and raises still more questions for further thought, observation, analysis, interpretation and exchange of views.
+The second Soundings series of commentaries regarding public perceptions and perspectives on global leadership at summits, as viewed through national press reports in 10 G20 countries, has revealed more insights into the issues facing G20 nations and raises more questions for further thought, observation, analysis, interpretation and exchange of views.
 These have to do with the fundamentals of the inquiry.

-For example, Martin Albrow (UK) raised an important issue about whether "leaders'...domestic political standing, their relations with each other and to the meeting rather than their stands on issues occupied press interest."
-This then raises questions about the role of the press in shaping public perceptions of leader-ship by what they choose to focus upon.
-Albrow suggest that "it is the meeting itself that is the event, the staged occasion rather than the substantive discussions which are simply episodes in the long running narratives ...
-Press coverage suggests that the meetings are news for the light they throw on leaders rather than any leadership on issues."
+For example, Martin Albrow (United Kingdom) raised an important issue about whether "leaders'...domestic political standing, their relations with each other and to the meeting rather than their stands on issues occupied press interest."
+This then raises questions about the role of the press in shaping public perceptions of leadership by what they choose to focus upon.
+Albrow suggested that "It is the meeting itself that is the event, the staged occasion rather than the substantive discussions, which are simply episodes in the long running narratives."
+Press coverage suggests that the meetings are news for the light they throw on leaders, rather than any leadership on issues."
 His colleague, Olaf Corry, asserted that the NPGL inquiry itself highlights that "the very idea of public engagement in a summit of global leaders is a relatively new construct that in itself represents a sign of the creeping globalization of national politics."

-Pratap Mehta (India) pointed out the potential for determining "whether India's international position (on climate change) should crowd out domestic discussion of India's development path" and that for India, the possible "clubbing itself with China" on climate change has triggered "some recognition that India does need to think about the nature of its own development path and (that) following China may not be desirable."
-This interface of domestic determinations with international issues, with the international debate forcing domestic introspections and reflections is a fascinating dynamic that works from outside in rather than the reverse, which might have been thought to be the case.
-Peter Draper's observations that South Africa's lack of coverage by national journalists and the necessary reliance on foreign news feeds "not critically filtered from a South African perspective" implicitly questions whether a national public can be expected to have distinctive domestic perspectives if it does not have direct coverage by national journalists which provide uniquely indigenous perspectives on the issues, interests and individual actors involved that indeed are the connecting link between summits and domestic publics.
+Pratap Mehta (India) pointed out the potential for determining "whether India's international position (on climate change) should crowd out domestic discussion of India's development path," and that for India, the possibility of "linking itself with China" on climate change has triggered "some recognition that India does need to think about the nature of its own development path and (that) following China may not be desirable."
+This interface of domestic determinations with international issues, with the international debate forcing domestic introspections and reflections, is a fascinating dynamic that works from outside in, rather than the reverse, which might have been thought to be the case.
+Peter Draper's observation that South Africa's lack of coverage by national journalists and the necessary reliance on foreign news feeds "not critically filtered from a South African perspective," implicitly questions whether a national public can be expected to have distinctive domestic perspectives if it does not have direct coverage by national journalists.
+Uniquely indigenous perspectives on the issues, interests and individual actors involved are the connecting link between summits and domestic publics.